-- a) Georgian language and literature, English language/Russian language/French language/German language, Biology. - b) One of the following subjects: Chemistry/Mathematics/Physics.
+- a) Georgian language and Literature, English language (Minimum limit 80%), Biology. - b) One of the following subjects: Chemistry/Mathematics/Physics.
 The number of places reserved for subjects should not be less than 30% of the places announced on the program.
-The exact percentage distribution will be decided by the head of the program before the announcement of seats.
+The exact percentage distribution will be decided by the program head before the announcement of seats.

-The persons will get the right to study on the program without passing the unified national exams as follows:
+The person will get the right to study on the program without passing the unified national exams as follows:

 On the basis of Order No. 224/N "on the approval of the procedure for submission and review of documents by students/ Entrants/candidates for master's degrees/students with the right to study without passing unified national exams/universal master's degree exams at a higher educational institution" of the Minister of Education and Science of Georgia dated December 29, 2011 ,they have the right to enroll in the university without passing the unified national exams.
-The mentioned persons are obliged to confirm the B2 level of the Georgian language in accordance with the "Rule for determining the language competence of a European University student".
+The mentioned persons are obliged to confirm minimum B1 level of the English language in accordance with the "Rule for determining the language competence of a European University student".